uma-dev/spring-boot-notes/notes.md

     - __Dynamic__ -> Content is generated on the fly, and can generate responses based on the input.
 They interact with users but need more time to process requests, also they are more expensive than static.
 - **Web application**: High level of interaction with users, they are designed to store, analyze and manipulate data.
 Implemented using Tomcat

 - **SOAP** (Simple Object Access Protocol): Relies on XML, originally developed by Microsoft.
 It is very extensive, but you must use only the needed pieces.
 It is intolerant to errors and you have to create the required XML structure every time.
+It uses:
+    - XML (exclusively)
-- **REST** (Representational State Transfer): It is a lightweight alternative to SOAP, it relies on a simple URL.
+- **REST** (Representational State Transfer): It is a lightweight and fastest alternative to SOAP, it relies on a simple URL.
 Output data in the following commands:
     - CSV
     - JSON
     - RSS
+    - XML

 ## Definitions